undergrad-partner-school

 Overall, California State University, Monterey Bay is recognized as an innovative institution that prepares students for successful careers in various fields, while also promoting a sense of social responsibility and environmental consciousness.
 With its scenic location, rigorous academic programs, and vibrant campus community, CSUMB remains a highly regarded choice for students seeking a unique and impactful college experience.

-Located in Seaside, CA, California State University, Monterey Bay is a public comprehensive higher education institution.
-Its campus spans 1,387 acres.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 92%.
-The freshman retention rate at California State University, Monterey Bay is 79% and the six-year graduation rate is 61%.
+California State University, Monterey Bay is a public comprehensive higher education institution located in Seaside, CA. This school uses a semester-based calendar.
+It has an acceptance rate of 97%.
+The freshman retention rate at California State University, Monterey Bay is 80% and the six-year graduation rate is 59%.

-The freshmen application deadline for this school is January 15.
-For transfer students, the application deadline is January 15.
+For freshmen, the application deadline for this school is December 16.
+The transfer application deadline is January 15.

-Learn more about what California State University, Monterey Bay has to offer based on the most recent data this institution has reported.
+To find out more about what California State University, Monterey Bay has to offer to its students, read on for the latest data reported by this school.

 Quick Facts